 If you find yourself overburdened, you can often find banks of pay lockers (“coin lockers”) in and around train stations, as well as a handful of other spots.
 Their sizes and prices vary, they tend to only accept cash, and you usually have a day or so to use them.
 It’s convenient to be able to drop things off, but remember that you’ll eventually have to go back for it.
 (Don’t forget where you left it!)
 Additionally, some lockers seem to prefer IC cards; if you’re unsure how to use one, ask.

 If you’re only visiting Japan, it’s unlikely you’re going to be making any phone calls, but you’ll probably want wi-fi for your phone or tablet.
 Free wi-fi exists in Japan, though it can be hard to find.
-Coffee shops and restaurants sometimes have it available, and JR stations often offer it, but if you’re ever desperate, the convenience store chain Family Mart always has free wi-fi.
+Coffee shops and restaurants sometimes have it available, and JR stations often offer it, but convenience stores are the most reliable places for free wi-fi.

 There are a few important things to note while walking around in Japan.
 First off, while you can shoot pictures of nearly anything, taking pictures of people without their permission is potentially troublesome.
 Incidental crowd shots are expected, but I don’t recommend taking pictures of specific people without asking first.
 Conversely, there are no open container laws in Japan; you can drink alcohol in public to your heart’s content.